 Data used and processed by the Fund to attain the social characteristic and report on PAI indicators are as follows:

-- Sources: Publicly available investee company data financials, company policies, annual reports and ESG ratings from external entities.
-PAI indicators data requested by the Fund to the investee company
+- Sources: Publicly available investee company financial data, company policies, annual reports and ESG ratings from third parties.
+PAI indicators data are requested by the Fund to the investee company.

-An investment candidate needs to be willing to communicate and/or share information regarding the relevant topics and risk factors for the fund ESG policy (e.g. SASB, PAI). - Data processing: the Fund processes data from investee companies via a software provider, checks the received data and does not process data beyond preparing investor communications with data received.
+- Data processing: the Fund processes data from investee companies via a software provider, checks the received data and does not process the data beyond preparing investor communications and regulatory reports.

 Limitations to methodologies and data

 The Fund expects limitations to occur with the current methodologies and data collection as investee companies may be subject to differing legislation and regulatory requirements.
-As reporting on sustainability issues matures, the availability of data related to sustainability, the Fund’s methodology and data sources is expected to evolve.
+As reporting on sustainability issues matures, the availability of data related to sustainability, the Fund’s methodologies and data sources is expected to improve.

 Due diligence

-The Fund follows the below investment processes, including due diligence:
+The Fund follows the below investment processes, including due diligence on potential investments:

-- Sector coverage: all securities in the biotechnology sector reviewed annually with research, screening, data analysis, information gathered in the field.
+- Sector coverage: All companies in the biotechnology sector are reviewed annually using research, screening, data analysis and information gathered in the field.

-- Identification of Edge vs market: Using proprietary financial models as the basis of the Fund’s expectation for a company the teams review potential new investments quarterly against market expectation.
+- Identification of edge vs. the market: Using proprietary financial models as the basis of the Fund’s expectation for a company, potential new investments are reviewed quarterly against market expectation.

-- Investment thesis construction: Securities reviewed monthly to map to which extent they fit into the Fund’s portfolio.
-A review regarding the contribution to the Fund’s social characteristic is part of this analysis.
+- Investment thesis construction: Companies reviewed monthly to map to which extent they fit into the Fund’s portfolio.
+A review of the contribution of the company to the Fund’s social characteristic is part of this analysis.

-- Constant monitoring: after the team has reached their conviction regarding a security an investment decision is made by the Portfolio Manager.
-Findings from the ESG material risk analysis and Do No Significant Harm analysis are combined to inform the engagement priorities for a portfolio company.
+- Continuous monitoring: Findings from the ESG material risk analysis and DNSH analysis are combined to inform the engagement priorities for an investee company.

-- All investments and their contribution to the Fund’s social characteristic are audited annually by an external third party.
+- All investments and their contribution to the Fund’s social characteristic are audited annually by an external auditor.

-More details can be found in the Prospectus
+More details can be found in the Fund’s prospectus.

 Engagement policies